Kotleti with Podlivka is a comfort food enjoyed by Russians for generations. You got the comfort food trifecta, meat, carbs and sauce.

 Kotleti are like Russian Meatballs or Rissoles, or something in between.
-Kotleti with Podliva, is a whole other level of meaty goodness.
+Kotleti with Podlivka, is a whole other level of meaty goodness.
 I have 2 kotleti recipes you can make, Classic Beef Kotleti and Kangaroo Kotleti.
 Now you probably don’t have kangaroo in your store, so you can obviously substitute beef.
 Both kotleti recipes are made differently, and both taste amazing, so you will need to decide what appeals to you more.

 Makes sense to me, so this dish can now only be eaten with spiral pastas, like Fusilli.
 It also tastes great over mashed potatoes.
 Eating Kotleti with pasta feels like a main meal, but Kotleti over mashed potato feels like a side dish to me (but I am not the biggest potato fan).
 That’s why I always use the pasta option.

 If beef and Russian meatballs aren’t your thing, try my Salmon Podliva with Rice for a nice change.
-Seriously, you can’t go wrong with Kotleti with Podliva.
+Seriously, you can’t go wrong with Kotleti with Podlivka.
 What’s not to love?
 Carbs, meat, sauce.
 Perfect!
 Bon Appetit! Приятного аппетита!

 To prepare this meal, make the Classic Beef Kotleti first, the follow instructions below.

-Russian Meatballs Kotleti with Podliva (Котлеты с подливкой)
+Russian Kotleti with Podlivka (Котлеты с подливкой)

 - 1 medium onion diced